Kalamojo/Anime-TrVAE/README.md

 Image Transferring by way of a Variational Autoencoder

+## Demo

+The demo can be found on HuggingFace [here](https://huggingface.co/spaces/Kalamojo/ATVA)

-## Model Demo
+## Model Download

-Here is the link to the tensorflow model: https://drive.google.com/file/d/1RXZmK8eS1m2d3ZEje0e2me5uYccirFuf/view?usp=sharing
+Here is the link to the tensorflow model: [https://drive.google.com/file/d/1RXZmK8eS1m2d3ZEje0e2me5uYccirFuf/view?usp=sharing](https://drive.google.com/file/d/1RXZmK8eS1m2d3ZEje0e2me5uYccirFuf/view?usp=sharing)

 To run an image transferring demo, download the model and add it to your local repository.
 Then, simply install the requirements: